How to form an LLC in New Jersey

 Your registered agent must be:

-• A New Jersey resident aged 18 or older, or
+• A New Jersey resident individual, or

 • Available during normal business hours to accept documents